Study Abroad: Getting Started

 - Come to a Study Abroad 101.
 Explore study abroad options with an NMU adviser and former study abroad students.
-See the Winter 2014 schedule here.
+See the Winter 2015 schedule here.
+(TBD).

 - The NMU Study Abroad Fair is held every fall semester.
-This year's fair took place in Whitman Commons on September 19 from 10 am - 7 pm.
+This year's fair took place in the Hedgcock Main Floor on September 23 from 2-6 pm.
 Keep checking the International Programs home page for updated information about the next fair..

 3. Know the Different Types of Program Models

 There are many types of programs, including exchanges, faculty-led, short-term, long-term, student teaching, volunteer, and internships abroad.
 Click here to read about program models , then take a look at the different countries where these programs offer study abroad experiences.

 When selecting a program and country for your study abroad experience, keep in mind the following:

 Academic quality : Do the individual course descriptions compare to similar credit loads on the NMU campus?
 Can you access the actual syllabi?

 Price: What is included in the quoted program fee?
 Does the price include housing and meals?
 Course-related field excursions?
 Airfare and personal spending money are generally not included.

 Housing/Meals: Does the program place students with host families?
 Shared flats or residence housing?
 What about meals?